 Ability to pay attention to detail and accuracy

 Able to work under stressful circumstances

 Capacity to work as part of a legal team

 *Paralegals may not provide legal services directly to the public, except as permitted by law.

 LDSBC Methods and Procedures for Teaching

-- Average starting salary of $36,000 a year with an upward range for experienced paralegals of approximately $50,000 annually
+- Average starting salary for paralegals is $36,000 a year.
+The upward range for experienced paralegals is approximately $50,000 annually.

 - Steady, upward trend for starting salaries